sogladev/mod-vanilla-naxxramas/.github/README.md

 * Thaddius not moving
 * OOC RP of Razuvious' DK Study
 * OOC RP of Heigans Eye Stalk
-* Gothik visuals
+* Gothik visuals (WIP)

 ![See Wiki for a list of work to be done](https://github.com/sogladev/mod-vanilla-naxxramas/wiki/05-Work-To-Be-Done)

 ## Breaking

 The same instance is used for both the vanilla, 10 and 25 man difficulties.
-This means that same instance/boss/spell may script(s) are used.
-Changes to Azerothcore's Naxxramas may cause breakage; more likely the WOTLK version.
-This module is setup so that Naxx10/25 should remain unaffected.
+This means that same instance/boss/spell script(s) are used.
+Changes to Azerothcore's Naxxramas may cause breakage; more likely to the WOTLK version.
 So far only the Naxxramas instance script and Sapphiron are shared.

 ## Acknowledgements
 - [cmangos](https://github.com/cmangos), [vmangos](https://github.com/vmangos) for vanilla game data